Voluntary Reporting For use by Health Professionals, Consumers, and Patients

 - Vaccines: Report vaccine events to the Vaccine Adverse Event Reporting System (VAERS).

-- Animal Drug, Device and Food Product Problems: To report problems with animal drugs, devices or foods, including pet foods, Report a Problem to the Center for Veterinary Medicine.
+- Animal Drug, Device, Pet Food and Livestock Feed Problems: Report a Problem to the Center for Veterinary Medicine.

 Note that submissions for these products through MedWatch will be accepted and directed to the correct.